-Ageing news anchor Howard Beale’s public declaration of rage is probably the more famous, but it’s his speech about the corrupting influence of television that rings true.
+Ageing news anchor Howard Beale’s public declaration of rage is undoubtedly the more famous, but it’s his speech about the corrupting influence of television that rings true.
 Claiming that we’ve forgotten what’s real and what’s false, he rails against the collective insanity that sees television dictate every aspect of our lives, from the way we dress to the way we eat.
 But Howard Beale’s taking a stand.
 He wants his viewers to fight back.
 He wants them to switch off: simple as that.
-In an age of reality TV, twenty-four hour news and manipulative talent shows, Beale’s message seems staggeringly prophetic and alarmingly apt.
+In the age of reality TV, twenty-four hour news and talent show manipulation, Beale’s message is staggeringly prophetic and alarmingly apt.
 I wonder what he’d have thought of the Internet…

 9: KES (1969): When Kes Flew Free

-At the age of fourteen, Billy Casper’s future appears set.
-Branded the awkward delinquent, it’s assumed that his life will be one spent down the pit.
-But when he’s singled out in class and actually given the opportunity to express himself, Billy reveals a very different side.
-Recounting the first time he flew his hand-reared kestrel without a leash, it’s clear that this is a sensitive, dedicated, knowledgeable young man, with spark and spirit yet to be crushed by circumstance.
+At the age of fourteen, Billy Casper’s future looks set.
+Branded the awkward delinquent, it’s assumed his life will be one spent down the pit.
+But when he’s singled out in class and given the opportunity to express himself, Billy reveals a very different side.
+Recounting the first time he flew his hand-reared kestrel without a leash, it’s clear this is a sensitive, dedicated, knowledgeable young man, with spark and spirit yet to be crushed by circumstance.
 Given the chance, who knows what he might be capable of?
 The tragedy of untapped potential is clear, but the scene's true achievement is far more indelible.
 In Billy's world of dead ends, his spontaneous class talk unearths something truly precious: hope.

 8: SCHINDLER’S LIST (1993): Today is History